jbhannah/bestsigs-wow-cacher/README.md

   3. Serve up the generated image from the cached URI for the character for the next few hours.

-  4. After a time delay (currently six hours), makes another API request the next time the character's image is requested, generating a new image, and caches the new image's URI (replacing the URI of the old image).
+  4. After a time delay (currently three hours), makes another API request the next time the character's image is requested, generating a new image, and caches the new image's URI (replacing the URI of the old image).

 How to use it
 -------------